mitra42/dweb-universal/naming.md

 First draft 26 August 2018 by Mitra mitra@archive.org

+PROJECT ABANDONED STILL A GOOD IDEA BUT TOO MUCH WORK TO PUSH !

 This document is a write up of three conversations I had at the [Decentralized Web Summit](https://decentralizedweb.net), with Juan Benet of Protocol Labs, Mark Nadal of GUN and Irakli Gozalishvili of Mozilla.